Bio

 FOR AN OFFICIAL BIO FOR PRESS OR MEDIA PURPOSES, PLEASE SEE THE MEDIA ROOM PAGE.

-For many years I worked as a freelance journalist in the US and while living overseas in London, Moscow, and Geneva, Switzerland before turning to writing fiction full time.
+For many years I worked as a freelance journalist in the US and while living overseas in London, Moscow, and Geneva, Switzerland thanks to my husband’s career as a foreign correspondent before turning to writing fiction full time.
 My last job as a stringer was as a regional feature writer for The Washington Post in 2004-2005, covering many of the places where my wine country mysteries are set.

 In the late 1980s, I worked for ABC Radio News as their Moscow correspondent, and over the years have written feature stories for such publications as The Wall Street Journal, The Christian Science Monitor, and The Journal newspapers, the Washington, D.C. area’s largest suburban newspaper (now called the Washington Enquirer).